Visualizing Decades of Labor Data in Tableau Dashboards

 02 Solution: Provide context, keep it simple, offer interaction, and keep things as consistent as possible

 Using Tableau, I built an interactive dashboard visualizing historic labor and employment data.
-Using a separate, static dashboard, I captured specific snapshots of data to zoom in and illustrate to the user the impact of micro trends.
+Using a separate, static dashboard, I captured specific snapshots of data to zoom in and illustrate the impact of micro trends to the user.
 Lastly, leveraging R’s geographic libraries, I mapped out key labor and economic variables to offer further perspective around the topic.

 Above, Left: Historic Labor & Employment Data.
 Users can select a particular state or states on the heatmap to viewer specific membership rates and observe visual trends in the changes over time.
 Tableau dashboard linked here.